finnensley/LVL1-Dashboard/README.md

 ## Add light/dark theme to the top of each page to take the background out to white with black text ??

-## Add a contact me form on greetings page ? - created a feedback page
+## Add a contact me form on greetings page ? - created a feedback page instead

 ## nav bar doesn't align perfectly with the image mode, change "image" to "dark"